samerayman/interviewloop/README.md

 ## Author

-Built by **Samer Ayman Onaj** as a portfolio piece for AI/ML engineer roles.
+Built by **Samer Farid** as a portfolio piece for AI/ML engineer roles.
 Feedback welcome.